bikefittr.com

 The Power Output Trade-off

-The net result: A slightly less aero position that you can sustain often produces faster overall times.
+The net result: A slightly less aero position that you can sustain — and that preserves your legs for the run — almost always produces faster overall race times.

 Key Fit Elements for Balance